myduino/Hibiscus-Sense-Arduino/README.md

 ## Interfacing Hibiscus to Computer's USB Port

 Connect the USB cable Type-C to Hibiscus Sense and Type-A to our computer.
-Hibiscus Sense comes with preset program to test on-board actuators and sensors, should be by now we'll see the buzzer is buzzing, the RGB LED changing colors, the blue LED blinking and the reading of sensors at Serial Monitor (we have to open the Arduino IDE Serial Monitor to see the data).
+Hibiscus Sense comes with preset program to test on-board actuators and sensors.
+Should be by now we'll see the buzzer is buzzing, the RGB LED changing colors, the blue LED blinking and the reading of sensors at Serial Monitor (we have to open the Arduino IDE Serial Monitor to see the data).
 Suppose, you didn't see any reaction on the board you can contact Mr. Ariffin via [WhatsApp](https://api.whatsapp.com/send?phone=60177875232&text=Hi%20Mr.%20Ariffin,%20please%20help.%20My%20Hibiscus%20Sense,%20seems%20not%20working%20for%20the%20first%20time.) for help.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/hibiscus-sense-first-time.gif" width="600"></a></p>